 Absolutely, this charming little ski town has so many activities to enjoy.
-You will find the town bustling with activity, from skiing and snow tubing in the winter, to mountain biking and fishing in the summer.
+You will find the town bustling with activity, from skiing and snow tubing in the winter, to mountain biking, jet skiing and fishing in the summer.

 What is the best time to go to Big Bear?